Nature Strip (horse): 8YO season, 2022/23

 Nature Strip commenced his 2022 Australian spring campaign with victory in the G2 The Shorts over 1100m at Randwick on Sep 17.
 In The Everest of 2022 he started the race $1.90 favourite.
 Forced to race wide on a strong tempo, Nature Strip grabbed the lead in the straight but was run down in the final 50m to eventually finish fourth.
 The brave defeat continued Nature Strip's relatively moderate second-up record, with 2 wins from 10 second-up starts compared with 6/11 first-up and 7/10 third-up (as of Oct 15, 2022).
 For the fourth consecutive year, Nature Strip ended the calendar year competing in the G1 sprint race on the final day of the Melbourne Cup carnival (in 2022 named the Darley Champions Sprint) but was beaten into second, giving him two wins and two seconds in the race.

-Nature Strip's program continued to follow a familiar pattern with a fourth consecutive attempt at the G1 Black Caviar Lightning Stakes over 1000m at Flemington, to commence 2023.
+Commencing 2023, Nature Strip's program continued to follow a familiar pattern with a fourth consecutive attempt at the G1 Black Caviar Lightning Stakes.
 Starting $1.95 favorite, Nature Strip led but faded in the final 200m to finish sixth.
 Jockey James McDonald thought the horse 'felt the track' (a Good 3 in hot conditions) amid suggestions Nature Strip should be retired to 'go out on top'.
+On April 1 Nature Strip attempted to win the TJ Smith Stakes at Randwick for an unprecedented fourth time.
+He started $4.90 tote favourite in a competitive field and the recent pattern continued.
+Nature Strip strode to the lead inside the first 200m and kicked clear early in the straight to lead by about 3L, only to be overtaken in the final 100m by swooping finishers and cross the line in fourth place.
+Waller refused to consider retiring the horse at this stage, citing the need for a proper spell and confirming Nature Strip would return for a 'race by race' spring campaign.